Shipping & Packaging

 Once the shipment is in carrier hands, upload the tracking number through your seller dashboard or provide it directly through the transaction.
 Tracking should be shared within 24 hours of auction close under normal circumstances.

-The buyer's 72-hour verification window begins at confirmed delivery, not at shipment.
-Keep the tracking visible and reachable in your records through the full verification period.
+The buyer's 72-hour inspection period begins at confirmed delivery, not at shipment.
+Keep tracking visible and accessible in your records through that full period.

 Delays in sharing tracking create unnecessary uncertainty for buyers and can affect resolution timing if issues arise.